 The goals of the Mestrado Profissional nos EUA (Master’s Degree in Applied Sciences) Program are to provide students with educational experiences in applied STEM fields of strategic priority for Brazil.
 Students will enroll in applied technology and science programs to gain knowledge in and experience with cutting-edge and innovative technologies and approaches as well to build pathways into technical and science-based careers.
 Further, the undergraduate and graduate-level programs aim to identify institutions, centers, organizations, and leaders with whom sustainable linkages and cooperative exchanges can be established.

 Learn more about hosting Brazilian Scientific Mobility Graduate students

-Undergraduate Scientific Mobility Program Grantees who score below 79 iBT (547 pBT) may be funded by CAPES to participate in pre-academic intensive English language programming prior to beginning their academic programs.
+Undergraduate Scientific Mobility Program Grantees who score below 79 iBT (550 pBT) may be funded by CAPES to participate in pre-academic intensive English language programming prior to beginning their academic programs.
 IIE is currently hosting a Fall 2014 long-term English cohort.
 For the upcoming 2015 program cycle, IIE is confirmed to host a summer short-term English cohort, which will provide students with six to eight weeks of intensive English training prior to their enrollment in academics in Fall 2015.

 Learn more about Intensive English training